-Button Resulting action Add > Add Asset For assets that contain Java Platform, Enterprise Edition (Java EE) applications or modules, opens the application installation wizard.
+Button Resulting action

+Add > Add Asset For assets that contain Java Platform, Enterprise Edition (Java EE) applications or modules, opens the application installation wizard.
 On the Select installation options panel of this wizard, you can specify a Business-level application name value that identifies the target business-level application.
 On the Map shared library relationships panel, you can identify the shared library files that individual modules need to run and specify composition unit names for the module-shared library relationships.

-For non-Java EE assets, opens a wizard that helps you add an asset as a composition unit to your business-level application.
-Add > Add Shared Library Opens a wizard that helps you add a library file as a composition unit to your business-level application.
+your business-level application.

+Button Resulting action Add > Add Shared Library Opens a wizard that helps you add a library file as a composition unit to your business-level application.
 Delete Deletes the composition unit from the product configuration repository and deletes the application binaries from the file system of all nodes where the application modules are installed.
-On multiple-server installations, deletion occurs after the configuration is saved and synchronized with the nodes.
+On single-server installations, deletion occurs after the configuration is saved.